reabyking/Rea/README.md

 ## Automatic build your Docker image<a id="auto-build"></a>

-For the below points, Docker image is built automatically with Dockerfile.
+Docker automatic image build with Dockerfile is for design review only.
 Basically, the Dockerfile is replacing all manual image build process.

  ```bash
 # Get your Dockerfile ready